shred/acme4j/src/doc/docs/challenge/email-reply-00.md

 ## Response Helper

-The response process can be executed programatically, or even manually.
-To help with the process, `acme4j-smime` provides an `EmailProcessor` that helps you parsing the challenge email, and generate a matching response mail.
+The response process can be executed programmatically, or even manually.
+To help with the process, `acme4j-smime` provides an `EmailProcessor` that helps you to parse the challenge email, and generate a matching response mail.

 It is basically invoked like this: